I’d love to connect with you! Sign up for my monthly newsletter, "Garden Bliss & Blunder”

 When a rose “sets hips”

-it sends a signal that discourages
+it sends a signal to discourage

-the rose from producing flowers -
+the rose from producing more flowers -

 and the rose knows it is time to go dormant.